 To serve as a world-leading center in the development of nanotechnology solutions that are inspired by and integrated with living systems.
-The initiative achieves this distinction by focusing on a "systems" approach to nanoscience design, which employs principles found in the living world to to benefit society through improved human health, environmental remediation, and industrial processes.
+The initiative achieves this distinction through its focus on a "systems" approach to nanoscience designed through principles found in the living world to ultimately benefit society-in terms of improved industrial processes, environmental remediation, and human health.